Get Help Today. (800) 516-4357

 There are many risks associated with the use of PCP.
 While most problems compound with longer periods of use and higher doses, risks are present even if you only take the drug once.

-• Short-term physical response: PCP can lead to increased heart rate and blood pressure.
-These conditions can increase the likelihood of a cardiovascular event.
-Seizures and loss of consciousness are also possible.[4]
-PCP overdose can occur.
+• Heart issues: PCP can lead to increased heart rate and blood pressure.
+These conditions can increase the likelihood of a cardiovascular event.[4]

 • Psychological risks: PCP can cause severe cognitive impairment, resulting in significantly decreased judgment and decision-making ability.
 Since the use of the drug can lead to a distorted sense of reality, it can be very dangerous as users engage in unsafe activities.